STOmics/Stereopy/docs/source/Tutorials/cell_correction.rst

 Note
 --------
+1. If you need to generate mask file from ssdna image, you have to install some necessary modules, please refer to `Prepare <https://stereopy.readthedocs.io/en/latest/Tutorials/prepare.html>`_.
-We have two versions of the algorithm, one is more slower but more accurate, another one is more faster but less accurate.
+2. We have two versions of the algorithm, one is more slower but more accurate, another one is more faster but less accurate.
 You can set the parameter `fast` to True to run the faster version, default to True.